JGLeejungHo/JGLeejungHo/README.md

-## Hi!
-Thank you read My Profile 👋
+## - Welcome to my profile, and thank you for visiting. 👋

 <!--
 **JGLeejungHo/JGLeejungHo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.